Baked Teriyaki Salmon

 Teriyaki sauce contains soy sauce which contains gluten from wheat and soybeans.
 Unless you buy gluten-free soy sauce to make your homemade teriyaki sauce it won’t be gluten-free.
 Look for gluten-free teriyaki sauce like this one.

 To thicken your teriyaki sauce there are a few options.
 Try adding a bit more flour or use thickeners like cornstarch, arrowroot powder, Tapioca Flour, or rice flour.
 Use in moderation.
 You may only need about 1 teaspoon of thickener.
-Dissolve in a small amount of water before adding into the sauce.
+Dissolve in a small amount of water before adding to the sauce.

-How to cook teriyaki salmon
+Two ways to cook teriyaki salmon

-• Stovetop: Pan sear salmon over medium heat.
+• Stovetop: Pan-sear salmon over medium heat.
 About 3 minutes on each side.
 Then add the teriyaki sauce and allow to cook for a few more minutes until the sauce thickens.
 Then serve.

 What goes well with teriyaki salmon